kryptok67/kryptok67/README.md

 - 👋 Hi,
 - I’m @kryptok67 kkkrypto
-- 👀 I’m interested in sport, coding and traveling AND FUN
+- 👀 I’m interested in sport, coding and traveling

+ALWAYS HAVE A FUN